oubaaid/Books_rating_ANN/README.md

 I have split our data to data and target (x and y), then split our data randomly to test and train blocks, with a test size of 20% of the total dataset.

-I have also noticed some nan rows are causing nan loss function and 0 accuracy metric after final standarzation We perform a row dropping action to eliminate these nan values in both train and test data
+I have also noticed some Nan rows are causing nan loss function and 0 accuracy metric after final standarzation We perform a row dropping action to eliminate these nan values in both train and test data

 For model training, I started with Classic AdaBoost model, then simple linear regression, moving to Randomforest.